 8 things you didn’t know about a girl that travels

-With my friends Lara, Jess from Trekking around with Jess Brown and Valentina from Valentina Rose Yoga we were talking over lunch at Blue Osa about relationships as Lara interviewed me about dating on the road.
+With my friends Lara, Jess and Valentina we were talking over lunch at Blue Osa about relationships as Lara interviewed me about dating on the road.

 Lara laughed like crazy when she remembered I published a post about 55 things my ideal man has to have (I mean, not even one, but 2 posts) and then our conversation turned to girls that travel.
 It was then when Lara brought up she wrote 8 things you didn’t know about a girl that travels and I decided to publish it on my blog, as I agree with all the 8 points, I love lists and the article topic also fits my blog.
 Plus, travel bloggers and relationships are never easy, so it’s good to find out more in case you were interested in a girl that travels …

-My friend Lara Healy who put up this list for you is the girl behind The Barefoot Blogger.
+My friend Lara Healy put up this list.
 She left corporate America in October 2013 to travel the world and pursue her passions.
 Her blog documents her journey through yoga, vegetarian cuisine, and international gardening.
-Currently, she writes on location from Blue Osa yoga retreat in Costa Rica, where she is also the volunteer gardener.

 There are certain things that are obvious about a girl that travels.
 She loves adventure.
 She’s outgoing and social.
 She’s up for exploring.
 She’s curious.
 She’s adaptable.
 She’s not materialistic.
 She’ll try exotic foods, go zip lining through the jungle, and ride an elephant.
 However, there is a lot more to a girl that travels than meets the eye.
 So don’t assume that you know everything about her just because she lives out of a backpack and has a passport crowded with stamps.